The G4G Auction Fundraiser is now closed!

 Who Can Participate

-Both the Zoom Auction Preview and Online Auction Fundraiser will be open to the public.
+The Online Auction Fundraiser is open to the public.
 Everyone is welcome to join!
 This includes G4G past attendees as well as the general public.
 You don’t have to have a history with G4G to participate.
 In fact, we’d love new people to discover the G4G Foundation through this auction.
 So please share with your friends, family, coworkers, and neighbors.
 The more bids the better!

 How to Participate